snowflakedb/pdo_snowflake/README.rst

 Build and Test
 ================================================================================

-Build and Install PHP on Linux (Optional)
+Build and Install PHP from source on Linux (Optional)
 ----------------------------------------------------------------------

 If PHP is not available, download and build from the PHP source code.